Create an account sign-up-diamond

 Route Description for Tryfan North Ridge Scramble

-From the car park, follow a stone wall on your left up to the base of the Milestone Buttress.
-You’ll be able to see this buttress from your starting point at the car park - almost impossible to miss.
-As you approach, a path on the left-hand side of the buttress leads you up and over this section, where you turn right at the base of the scramble.
+From the car park on the A5, follow a stone wall on your left toward the base of the Milestone Buttress.
+This buttress is clearly visible from the start and marks the beginning of the Tryfan North Ridge scramble.
+As you approach, take the path on the left side of the buttress, climbing up and over it before turning right to start the main scramble.

 Trail Highlights